 Jin Shin Jyutsu® is about restoring the flow of energy to create harmony and well-being in your animal’s body.
-There is an information sheet that is filled out at your first session.
-The information given helps the practitioner understand a little of your pet’s history.
+There is an information sheet that we ask you complete during your first session.
+The information we ask for helps the practitioner understand a little of your pet’s history.

 - Practitioner places his/her hands in various sequences on your pet’s body